KuroiKuro/libpwman/docs/pwman_file_format.md

 3. Length of checksum.
 The length of the checksum in the next section.

 4. CRC32 checksum.
 A CRC32 checksum is used instead of a more secure hashing algorithm because the information in the header is not security-critical, so the checksum will serve more as an error check, to ensure that the file was created or copied correctly without data loss.
+This checksum will be calculated from the following information (file version) to the end of the header section

 5. File version.
 This follows a `major.minor` version format (e.g. `1.2`).
 The version is stored as 2 bytes, where the first byte is the major version, and the second byte the minor version.
 As an example, version `1.2` will be represented as `02 01` in Little Endian format.